findkit/findkit/packages/docs/docs/workers/index.md

 		// You can modify the request before it is sent request.headers.set("Authorization", "***");

-		// The fetch event is handled as a middleware.
+		// The fetch handler is invoked as a middleware.
 Calling next() passes
 		// the request to the next worker and on the last worker the request is
 		// made and it returns the response. const response = await next(request);